HikmetYigit34/Group7-Project1/README.md

 - Jupyter Notebook file is the main file of the Project, "TorontoWeatherProjection.ipynb"

 - To view Presentation:
-    Download "output_data" folder completely, (with all files i it) Then double-click "Toronto Weather and Fire Analysis.html", it will open in your default web browser.
+    Download "output_data" folder completely, (with all files in it) Then double-click "Toronto Weather and Fire Analysis.html", it will open in your default web browser.